microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

-This example requires the RDY interuppt to be enabled, which can be done in the interrupt tab in MCC, or enabled by code.
+This example requires the RDY interrupt to be enabled, which can be done in the interrupt tab in MCC, or enabled by code.

 ### MCC